 - 7 Final words

-Watering: Keep the soil moist but never soggy in spring and winter and reduce watering in autumn and winter.
+Keep the soil moist but never soggy in spring and summer and reduce watering in autumn and winter.
 The arrowhead vine has medium watering needs but needs to be watered up to 2 to 3 times a week in summer.

 The roots structure of arrowhead plants is impressive as they grow vast root systems.
 Furthermore, arrowhead plants are vigorous growers when kept under the right conditions as described here.